cbmira01/Ollama-for-SQL-Server/Docs/INSTALLATION.md

 ### Install and manage the Ollama API server

-1. **Get Ollama**: Ollama can be set up with an installer, or run under Docker.
+1. **Get Ollama**: Ollama can be run in a command console, or under Docker.
    - [Get the Ollama installer](https://ollama.com/)
    - [Get the Ollama Docker image](https://hub.docker.com/r/ollama/ollama)